-Before you take a strategic decision to apply, look carefully at the objectives of the Work Programme 2018-2020 and assess if your project is in line with them.
+Before you take a strategic decision to apply, look carefully at the objectives of the Work Programme 2018-2020 on the Horizon 2020 Funding and Tenders Portal and assess if your project is in line with them.
 In a nutshell, you need a breakthrough innovation with the potential to create entirely new markets or revolutionise existing ones, a clear ambition to grow at international level, a demonstrated knowledge of your target market and a convincing business plan.
 It is crucial that you are ready to convince on each and every one of these aspects.

 Write to convince evaluators to invest in your business

-Impact: you need to demonstrate that your project will generate revenues and create jobs.
+Impact: you need to demonstrate that your project will generate revenues, create jobs and has the potential to scale-up your company.
 Explain the market conditions and the evolution of the competition.
 Provide concrete and realistic figures on the market size, the market share, the sales price.
 Show at least 3 years of projection of sales volume, turnover and number of jobs created.
 Do not forget to describe your commercialisation plan.
 A key aspect to remember is that you have to demonstrate that your project has a European or international dimension.
-If it’s targeted only at a national market, it won’t be supported by the SME Instrument.
+If it’s targeted only at a national market, it won’t be supported by the EIC Accelerator.
 The protection of intellectual property is also very important and must be explained.